 - Note: We strongly encourage that you test early in March.
-However, for the fall 2014 application cycle, the last CSU systemwide test date is Saturday, May 3, 2014.
-Registration for this test is due April 18, 2014.
+However, for the fall application cycle, the last CSU systemwide test date is the first Saturday in May.
+Registration for this test is typically due by mid-April.

 How do I schedule the test(s)?